martinezronaldinho77-alt/martinezronaldinho77-alt.github.io/index.md

 # Ronaldinho Martinez's Portfolio

 Hello, I am a electrical engineering major at CSUF and plan on graduating in 2029.
+Throughout my CPSC 120L course I feel I have learned a lot and would like to share those experiences.
+[Github Profile](https://github.com/martinezronaldinho77-alt)

 ## Favorite CPSC 120L Labs